UK Resident and Habitually Resident Rules

 Resident for tax is different under UK law to your Domicile (which decides whether you are subject to UK Inheritance Taxes on Worldwide Assets - not just your UK assets).

 Residency test for days that do not count: If you are in the UK at Midnight on any given day, this counts towards the numbers of days as a resident.
-Days that you are in transit, even if say you land in the UK pass through passport control and the get on a train and then a ferry two days later to another country do not count, provided the only reason you were here was that you are in transit.
+Days that you are in transit, even if say you land in the UK pass through passport control and get on a train and then a ferry 2 days later to another country do not count, provided the only reason you were here was that you are in transit.

 Moved Overseas?
 Working Overseas?

 2013 - The New Statutory Residence Test